-OptionAgent invests in publicly traded call and put options on a market index, typically the S&P500.
-Recently S&P500 options are now available with expirations on every weekday, and they can be traded almost around the clock.
+OptionAgent invests in publicly traded call and put options.
+Recently such options have become available with expirations on every weekday, and they can be traded almost around the clock.
 With a systematic trading strategy as deployed by OptionAgent, this provides an opportunity for consistent and regular income.

 I need some basic info.
 What are "options"?

 An option is a financial instrument that gives you the right to purchase (for a call option) or sell (for a put option) an underlying security at a pre-determined price, until or at a specified date (the expiration date of the option).
 If you buy a call (put) option you bank on the fact that the price of the underlying will increase (decrease) so that you make money from the difference between the future spot price of the underlying, and the pre-determined strike price of the option.
 In exchange for this right, you pay some money (an option premium).